Frequently Asked Questions

 What age ranges do you see and in what format?

-I see ages 16 – adults.
-This can be individually or as a family.
-I will selectively see couples if both partners are genuinely invested in working together on their relationship.
-There are other therapists who are more suited to see couples if one person is thinking of leaving the relationship.
+I see adults virtually.
+I will see couples if both partners are genuinely invested in working together on their relationship.

 What can I expect in a session?